odpi/egeria-charts/README.md

 Refer to the **charts** directory for the chart content
 ## Snippets / Configuration

 The *config/values* directory contains snippets of yaml that can be used to deploy Egeria in a Kubernetes environment.
 These are provided as examples, and commented within each file.
+Review each change, and note that the content may need updating, ie with new versions.

 Each yaml file sets 'values' which will change the behaviour of the chart